 g) casing, tubing, or pipe in oil or gas wells, wellheads, separators, production tanks, and other production facilities;

 h) vent piping for waste gases of any kind operating at or near atmospheric pressure;

 i) heat exchangers;

 j) liquefied natural gas systems (covered by CSA Z276);

 l) loading/unloading facilities for tankers or barges;

-This Standard is intended to establish essential requirements and minimum standards for the design, construction, operation, pipeline system management, and abandonment of oil and gas industry pipeline systems.
-This Standard is not an application manual for these activities.
-It is intended to be used by persons competent to make technical judgments in the areas to which this Standard is being applied including engineering, safety, and environmental protection.
+This Standard is intended to establish essential requirements and minimum standards for the design, construction, operation, and maintenance of oil and gas industry pipeline systems.
+This Standard is not a design handbook, and competent engineering judgment should be employed with its use.

 The requirements of this Standard are applicable to the operation, maintenance, and upgrading of existing installations.
 It is not intended that such requirements be applied retroactively to existing installations insofar as design, materials, construction, and established operating pressures are concerned, except as required by Clause 10.7.1 for changes in class location and Clause 10.8.1 for crossings of existing pipelines.

 Unless otherwise stated, to determine conformance with the specified requirements, it is intended that observed or calculated values be rounded to the nearest unit in the last right-hand place of figures used in expressing the limiting value, in accordance with the rounding method of ASTM E29.